EvelynGao233/OTP-cipher/README.md

 test each individual function contained in the main cipher.py program.

-In the end, typing pytest to see the result of each test suite.
-Generate "One_time_pad.txt" by generatePad() to use as pad and save it for later test.
+The last part of testing encipher and decipher:

-Create a file called "encipherTest.txt", write message to it as test tool.
+Create message to test

-Create "encrypted-message.txt" to test encipher "encipherTest.txt" by using "One_time_pad.txt".
+Create "encrypted-message.txt" to save the message enciphered using "test.txt" generated before

-Use encrypted message in the "encrypted-message.txt" as "decipherTest.txt"

-Create "decrypted-message.txt" to test decipher "decipherTest.txt" by using "One_time_pad.txt"
+Create "decrypted-message.txt" to test decipher "encrypted-message.txt" by using "test.txt"

-In this way, if the encipher and decipher method work, messages in the "encipherTest.txt" should be same as messages in the "decrypted-message.txt", and messages in the "decipherTest.txt" should be same as messages in the "encrypted-message.txt".
-Also, the pad in the "One_time_pad.txt" should be same as the result of generatePad().

-If all the methods works, all the assumption above will be true and tests will pass.
+Create "encrypted-test.txt" to encipher the "decrypted-message.txt" by using "test.txt"

+In this case, if the message in "encrypted-test.txt" equals to message in "encrypted-message.txt", and the message in "decrypted-message.txt" equals to test message, test passed.

 (The message in the "encipherTest.txt" include uppercase, lowercase, punctuation to examine the correctness of decipher and encipher)